Lakenham Peafield towermill |

 In 1845, Isaac Hardy was described as miller at Peafield during the trial of his cousin William Hardy, manager of Saxlingham Thorpe towermill who was eventually convicted of stealing wheat from his employer.
 It is likely that Isaac Hardy was an employee. |

-The mill was bought by Barnabas Feltham and was worked by his sons Jonathon and Mark, who were listed in hunt and Co.’s directory of 1850 as millers at Lakenham.
+The mill was bought by Barnabas Feltham who had moved from Saxlingham_Nethergate_towermill and was worked by his sons Jonathon and Mark, who were listed in hunt and Co.’s directory of 1850 as millers at Lakenham.
 Barnabas Feltham was born c.1791 at Fundenhall, Norfolk and in 1851 was given as a farmer of 40 acres employing 2 men at Saxlingham Nethergate. |

 Jonathon Feltham was born c.1821 at Saxlingham Nethergate.
-He went to Brooke towermill and then to Loddon watermill by 1851, where he ran both the watermill on the River Chet and the towermill nearby.
+He went to Brooke_postmill and then to Loddon_watermill by 1851, where he ran both the watermill on the River Chet and the towermill nearby.
 He died in July 1878. |

 Mark Feltham was born c.1824 at Saxlingham Nethergate.
-In 1851 he was given as a miller and merchant aged 27 living at 2, Mill Yard, Lakenham with his wife Hannah (28), sons William (10), and Randall (4) and daughter Agnes (3).
-He was listed in White’s Directory of 1854 as a miller at Peafield. |
+In 1851 he was given as a miller and merchant aged 27 living at 2, Mill Yard, Lakenham with his wife Hannah (28), son Randall (4) daughter Agnes (3) and son William (10 mnths), He was listed in White’s Directory of 1854 as a miller at Peafield. |

 Barnabas Feltham died in 1855 and the mill was put up for auction in July of that year. |